Victoria is one of the greatest places in the world to live, work and play. Victorians are innovative, compassionate, creative and hard-working.

 Our strategic directions

-Connection to culture is integral to the health and wellbeing for our strong and proud Victorian Aboriginal and Torres Strait Islander community.
+Connection to culture is integral to the health and wellbeing of our strong and proud Victorian Aboriginal and Torres Strait Islander community.
 We will ensure culturally safe access to holistic, safe, equitable health, social and emotional wellbeing services for the Aboriginal and Torres Strait Islander community.
 We recognise the importance of having a sustainable Aboriginal community-controlled health, wellbeing, and care sector to achieve this.
 This includes strengthening early intervention and prevention.

 Our continued partnership with ACCHOs is designed to strengthen and build sustainability in the sector and drive self-determination across the health, wellbeing, and care system.